l77l77/mbaytas.github.io/crazyflie.md

 ### Setup

-We used a Windows computer to run all of the software since [QTM](https://www.qualisys.com/software/qualisys-track-manager/) is currently built exclusively for Windows.
+We used a Windows computer to run all of the software (since [QTM](https://www.qualisys.com/software/qualisys-track-manager/) is currently built exclusively for Windows).

 In QTM, the rigid body that corresponds to the Crazyflie quadcopter have custom Euler angle definitions: